devopsdays/devopsdays-web/README.md

 ## Contributing

-Here are the steps to follow to get going as an ADO content contributor (or heck, even a code contributor)
+Here are the steps to follow to get going as an DevOpsDays content contributor (or heck, even a code contributor)

 1. Install [Hugo](http://gohugo.io)
 2. Clone this repo